jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2024-06-26-software-quality-and-testing-essay.md

 ## Rules and laws

-Every software engineer probably heard about the Good Chep Fast triangle -  You can pick only 2 of 3.
+Every software engineer probably heard about the Good Cheap Fast triangle -  You can pick only 2 of 3.

 ![Good-Cheap-Fast](/assets/images/d4fa412bc99a5d8f571cce04a61fac83.png)(I do not remember where I found this image.)